Ryan Carlisle Thomas In The Community

 Volunteering Within The Community

-The firm is a long-time contributor of volunteer labour to legal aid centres in Victoria.
+The firm is a long-timesupporter of legal aid centres in Victoria.

-We regard it as important that staff across the firm lend their time and expertise to community work.
-Lawyers are encouraged to volunteer their time to local community legal aid groups and networks.
-Others involve themselves in local sporting and business groups.
+We regard it as important that people from across the firm lend their time and expertise to community work.
+Our people are encouraged to volunteer their time to local community legal aid groups and networks or involve themselves in local sporting and business groups.

 Volunteering and financial support for the wider community is therefore a critical part of our culture, our philosophy and our values.

 Groups And Causes We Are Proud To Support

 University of Melbourne Law School’s Centre for Employment and Labour Relations Law

 Ryan Carlisle Thomas is a proud sponsor of the University of Melbourne Law School’s Centre for Employment and Labour Relations Law (CELRL).

 Our support assists CELRL to fund working papers, seminars and research activities in the field of employment and labour relations.